 Collect Core Dumps on Linux

-On the Linux operating system, unhandled signals such as segmentation violation, illegal instruction, and so forth, result in a core dump.
+On Linux, unhandled signals such as segmentation violation, illegal instruction, and so forth, result in a core dump.

 By default, the core dump is created in the current working directory of the process and the name of the core dump file is